-My name is Full Name and I am a participant in the Congress Bundestag Youth Exchange program (CBYX), funded by the U.S. Congress and German Bundestag and administered in the United States by the U.S. Department of State.
-It was established in 1983 in celebration of the 300th anniversary of German settlements in the U.S. As part of the program, I am one of 285 German high school students spending an academic year with an American host family, attending high school and engaging in other activities to encourage mutual understanding and gain leadership skills.
+My name is Full Name and I am a participant in the Youth Exchange and Study (YES) program funded by the U.S. Congress and administered by the U.S. Department of State.
+It was established in 2002 to foster cultural understanding between American students and students from countries with significant Muslim populations.
+It now includes students from over 36 countries.
+As part of the program, I am spending an academic year with an American student and her family, attending her high school and engaging in other activities to encourage mutual understanding and gain leadership skills.

 I would like to thank you for your support of this exchange opportunity.
-Through the CBYX exchange program, I have traveled from my home in city, Germany, to live with my host family in U.S state for one year.
-During my exchange year, I have learned so much about the United States, U.S. state, and myself.
+Through the YES exchange program, I have traveled from my home in Jordan to live with my host family in Arizona for one year.
+During my exchange year, I have learned so much about the United States, Arizona, and myself.